-For lessons on guitar, bass or keyboard please call Selby at 918 855 0978 one finger and two finger chords for guitar beginners
+For lessons on guitar, bass or keyboard please call Selby at 918 855 0978 songs the first lesson one finger and two finger chords for guitar beginners

 Also see: Selby and Blues on the Move BLUES IN THE SCHOOLS tab

 BOTTOM OF PAGE: a Great VIDEO – 8 min – of Blues in Schools with Selby and D.C. (created by the International Blues Foundation from Memphis) during a Guthrie Alt Ed Residency (funded by the OK Arts Council.)

 Lots of work with JAM BAND at the Blues Club, visiting schools – ARTIST RESIDENCIES and the ongoing classes at the libraries – most notable in Checotah from January until May free on Thursdays after school.

 Also bass, guitar and piano lessons available at the blues Club in Rentiesville.

 PLUG IN . . .
 TUNE UP . . .
 PLAY!

 the Blues Foundation on the Blues in the Schools – BITS- w D.C .and Selby: